aposhiana/math5610/software_manual/makeRandomSymmetric.md

 **Language:** C++

 This method must be called on an instance of a DenseArray of doubles.
-See [the docs for DenseArray](./DenseArray.md) for instructions on instantiating a DenseArray object.
+See [the docs for DenseArray](./DenseArray.md) for details about the DenseArray class template.

-**Description/Purpose:** The purpose of this method is set an DenseArray to contain entries set to random real floating point values in the range [min, max].
+**Description/Purpose:** The purpose of this method is set a DenseArray to contain entries set to random real floating point values in the range [min, max].
 The min and max arguments have default values of 0.0 and 1.0 respectively.

 **Input:**
 1. `min` : a double representing the minimum value to which an entry in the matrix can be set